BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

 With a couple of scripts, we can get this to automatically happen on boot, which gives us a pretty seamless way to get into a custom kernel.

+# Supported platforms

-Currently, this is written for the official Scaleway Ubuntu 16.04 image and tested on a VC1M.
-In theory, it should work the same on every Scaleway VPS.
+Currently, this is written for the official Scaleway Ubuntu 16.04 image and tested on a VC1S, VC1M and X64-15GB.
 It might need some tweaking for other distros, or for use on the baremetal servers.

 # Instructions